-The setting of sustainable abstraction limits (as outlined in Chapter 2.5.1of the NIS) for any new or increased abstractions arising as a result of the RWRP-SE have been established to ensure impacts on aquatic QI species and habitats requiring high status water quality are avoided.
+The setting of sustainable abstraction limits (as outlined in Chapter 2.5.1of the NIS) for any new or increased abstractions arising as a result of the RWRP-NW have been established to ensure impacts on aquatic QI species and habitats requiring high status water quality are avoided.
 The allowable abstraction standard of 10% of Q95 has been applied with the exception of waterbodies requiring "High" status under the Water Framework Directive where a higher threshold of 5% of Q95 has been applied.
 The application of these abstraction standards will help to ensure that any new or increased abstractions from rivers designated as SACs (which require "Good" and/or "High" status water quality) will align with the conservation objectives of these designated sites.
-Sustainable abstraction standards for lakes are similarly set at 5% (for lakes requiring "High" status e.g. oligotrophic waterbodies) and 10% of Q50.
+Allowable abstraction standards for lakes are set at 50% of Q95 in line with the water quality standards applicable to lakes.

 A key step in the Options Assessment Methodology is to identify feasible options (after coarse and fine screening).
 These Feasible Options are then assessed against a specified number of approaches.
-Uisce Éireann identify the Option or combination of Options that best conform with each of the six Approach descriptions, for example, the Option or combination of Options that would be classified as the Least Carbon Approach, Least Cost, Best AA etc. These approaches are then assessed against each other following the options assessment methodology assessment process set out in Section 2.6 of the RWRP-SE NIS to determine the Preferred Approach.
+Uisce Éireann identify the Option or combination of Options that best conform with each of the six Approach descriptions, for example, the Option or combination of Options that would be classified as the Least Carbon Approach, Least Cost, Best AA etc. These approaches are then assessed against each other following the options assessment methodology assessment process set out in Section 2.6 of the RWRP-NW NIS to determine the Preferred Approach.